-Colongra comprises four GT13E2 gas turbines with a nominal combined output of approximately 660 MW and a licensed annual generation capacity of 1,000 gigawatt hours (GWh) to 4,000 GWh, as identified in the Environmental Protection Licence (EPL) No. 13036 Administrative Condition A1.
+Colongra comprises four GT13E2 gas turbines with a nominal combined output of approximately 660 MW and a licensed annual generation capacity of 1,000 gigawatt hours (GWh) to 4,000 GWh on gas and 0 to 250 GWh on diesel as identified in the Environmental Protection Licence (EPL) No. 13036 Administrative Condition A1.

-Due to the peaking nature of the power station Colongra generated 436 GWh of electrical power during this reporting period.
-This is compared to approximately 61 GWh during the previous reporting period.
-The increase in generation is attributed to the "energy crisis" that occurred during May - September of 2022.
-The combination of gas shortages and significant power station outages during that period caused potential / actual periods of energy shortfall inNSW.
-At times during this period Colongra was also under the direction of AEMO as to when it was required to generate.
+Due to the peaking nature of the power station Colongra generated 79.8 GWh of electrical power during this reporting period.
+This is significantly lower than the approximately 436 GWh generated during the previous reporting period that resulted from the energy crisis that occurred May to September of 2022.

-Colongra operated the turbines for approximately 597 total hours on diesel fuel during this period which is above the 75 hour total limit for any 12 month period imposed by clause 2.2 of the Project Approval.
-However, of the 597 diesel run hours, approximately 570 hours were production runs which aligned with the exemption conditions of Clause 2.3 of the Project Approval listed below:
+Colongra operated the turbines for approximately 58 total hours on diesel fuel during this period which is below the 75 hour total limit for any 12 month period imposed by clause 2.2 of the Project Approval.
+Of the 58 diesel run hours, approximately 16 hours were production runs which aligned with the exemption conditions of Clause 2.3 of the Project Approval listed below:

 - a) to manage network constraints;

 - e) if cessation of operation would otherwise lead to a loss or reduction in electricity necessary to maintain the required network supply security and reliability; and

-- a) at the direction of AEMO
+- g) at the direction of AEMO

-The remaining balance (approximately 27 hours) related to maintenance and testing of the plant and diesel fuel system.
+The remaining balance (approximately 42 hours) related to maintenance and testing of the plant and diesel fuel system.